APPRENTICESHIP TRAINING UNDER JESUS CHRIST

 27 But straightway Jesus spake unto them, saying, Be of good cheer; it is I; be not afraid.

-The Lord Jesus was certainly demonstrating to His apprentices His infinite power over all forces of nature or life-threatening situations.
-The Lord wanted them to know that He has His eyes fixed upon them and their situations, and that He would never leave them nor forsake them, or allow them to be tempted beyond what they are able to bear.
+The Lord Jesus was undoubtedly demonstrating to His apprentices His infinite power over all forces of nature or life-threatening situations.
+The Lord wanted them to know that He has His eyes fixed upon them and their problems and that He would never leave them nor forsake them or allow them to be tempted beyond what they can bear.

-Perhaps, the Lord Jesus might also want to show His apprentices how to walk on the troubled sea, and how to be a master over the worst situation in life, but only Peter caught that lesson!
+Perhaps, the Lord Jesus might also want to show His apprentices how to walk on the troubled sea and be a master over the worst situation in life, but only Peter caught that lesson!

-Beloved, as Jesus’ apprentice today, don’t regard it a strange thing when you find yourself in some difficult, dangerous or life-threatening situations.
+As Jesus’ apprentice today, don’t regard it a strange thing when you find yourself in some difficult, dangerous, or life-threatening situations.

-Don’t forget that the Lord Jesus is not just a mere teacher who instructs only in letters, or who focuses only on theories.
-Rather, the Lord Jesus is a demonstrator who wants to show you in practice how to live, walk, work, and handle life’s situations.
+Don’t forget that the Lord Jesus is not just a mere teacher who instructs only in letters or who focuses only on theories.
+Instead, the Lord Jesus is a demonstrator who wants to show you how to live, walk, work, and handle life’s situations in practice.

-Just as He did to His first twelve apprentices, the Lord may sometimes constrain you into the boat and push you into a trouble sea, not to kill you but so that you also may behold and experience His presence, power, love, grace, goodness and glory in an unprecedented dimension and manner.
+Just as He did to His first twelve apprentices, the Lord may sometimes constrain you into the boat and push you into a troubled sea, not to kill you but so that you also may behold and experience His presence, power, love, grace, goodness, and glory in an unprecedented dimension and manner.

-All that many believers today desperately desire or want when they find themselves in any crisis or difficult situation is an instant relief, speedy supernatural intervention or solution.
-This is why many believers today are not growing spiritually.
+Many believers desperately desire instant relief, speedy supernatural intervention, or solutions when they find themselves in any crisis or difficult situation.
+That is why many believers today are not growing spiritually.